brett-castellanos/yd_app/README.md

-# Analysis of Student's at the American and European Yunguseng Dojangs
+# Analysis of Students from the American and European Yunguseng Dojangs

 ## Background
 The Yungseng Dojang--comprising an American and European school--is an